18 Hilariously True Quotes About ToddlersCasey Mullins

 17. Anne Lamott

-Toddlers have their own set of rules, and until you can convince them that your way or the highway is really the only set of rules in the house there will be a lot of screaming, yelling and “HOW DARE YOU MAKE ME GO TO BED AT A DECENT HOUR?” rebellion.
+Toddlers have their own set of rules, and until you can convince them that “your way or the highway,” there will be a lot of screaming, yelling and “HOW DARE YOU MAKE ME GO TO BED AT A DECENT HOUR?” rebellion.
 They’re so cute, but they can get SO MEAN.

 18. Jim Gaffigan

-At least there’s drunk tanks for the bar patrons, when you have an ill behaved toddler on your hands it’s all you, all the time.
+At least there are drunk tanks for the bar patrons.
+When you have an ill-behaved toddler on your hands, it’s all you, all the time.